aleert/pylex/README.md

 * --top=N : Print only N most common words.
 * -P|--pt-of-speech= : Part of speech as of nltk.help.upenn_tagset() (NN for noun,
                 VB for verb, CD for cardinal etc.)
 * -N|--node-type= : Node type to explore.
+FunctionDef (or just function), ClassDef(class) and Assign(assign)
-FunctionDef, AsyncFunctionDef and ClassDef are currently accepted.
+             are currently accepted.
 * -S|--split : Generate output for every *.py file explored.
+* --json, --csv: output as json or csv
+* -O|--output=: print output to file.
+Do not write progress info if --json or --csv selected.

+### Known issues
+If you try to explore git repo on Windows, git progress will be somewhat meshed.
+Otherwise function normally, and writing json or csv to files does not include git progress.